 Azure Database for PostgreSQL Single server data encryption with a customer-managed key

+Azure PostgreSQL leverages Azure Storage encryption to encrypt data at-rest by default using Microsoft-managed keys.
+For Azure PostgreSQL users, it is a very similar to Transparent Data Encryption (TDE) in other databases such as SQL Server.
+Many organizations require full control on access to the data using a customer-managed key.
 Data encryption with customer-managed keys for Azure Database for PostgreSQL Single server enables you to bring your own key (BYOK) for data protection at rest.
 It also allows organizations to implement separation of duties in the management of keys and data.
 With customer-managed encryption, you are responsible for, and in a full control of, a key's lifecycle, key usage permissions, and auditing of operations on keys.

 Data encryption with customer-managed keys for Azure Database for PostgreSQL Single server, is set at the server-level.
 For a given server, a customer-managed key, called the key encryption key (KEK), is used to encrypt the data encryption key (DEK) used by the service.
 The KEK is an asymmetric key stored in a customer-owned and customer-managed Azure Key Vault instance.
 The Key Encryption Key (KEK) and Data Encryption Key (DEK) is described in more detail later in this article.